sunnydigital/sunnydigital.github.io/content/notes/monocle-part1/index.md

 So, in essence, the world of gene expression is not unlike a magic trick.
 What we see on the surface is just the tip of the iceberg, with a whole world of complexity hidden beneath.
 And much like a good magic trick, it's this hidden complexity that makes it all the more fascinating.

-# The Analogy of the Soaring Ball: Unraveling Reverse Graph Embeddings
+# The Analogy of the Soaring Ball: Unraveling Reverse Graphs

 To demystify the complexities of reverse graph embeddings, let's employ a straightforward yet effective analogy.
 Picture someone launching a ball into the air.
 You're armed with a camera, tracking the ball's trajectory from a third-person perspective off the $z$-axis.
 You capture the journey in a series of snapshots, *click*, *click*, *click*, *click*, ... , *CLICK*.
 Once the film is developed, you're left with a series of distinct photos.